 The potential consequences of Brexit have been feeding media outlets for a long time now.
 Since Theresa May formally triggered the so-called Article 50 to start the process of leaving the EU, this is even more so with often highly emotional reactions.

 People and businesses who are affected by Brexit have a lot on their mind.
-Yet, ignoring GDPR and its protection of personal data would be a grave mistake.
+Yet, ignoring GDPR and its personal data protection rules would be a grave mistake.
 In that sense we were pretty shocked to read about a survey, conducted by Crown Records Management, a leader in document management, information management and related areas such as document scanning, which has been doing some very solid work to help its customers become GDPR-compliant.
 We take a look at it and, more importantly, at the truths of Brexit and GDPR.

 Alert: Brexit is not an excuse to stop GDPR preparations – as many do